fultonj/k8s/sdk/README.md

 [fultonj@osp-storage-01 memcached-operator]$
 ```

+I'll build and push my own image as per the next step and try again.

 ### Build and Push Image

 I'll try the
 [variation](https://docs.openshift.com/container-platform/4.11/operators/operator_sdk/golang/osdk-golang-tutorial.html#osdk-run-deployment_osdk-golang-tutorial)
 of the same tutorial but for OpenShift and post my image to:
 https://quay.io/repository/fultonj/memcached-operator

 They suggested: